gvwilson/thirdbit/src/fiction/iffy/index.md

 You spent most of it over the Berkner Rise."

 "So what?"
 Uncle Jack contemptuously.
-"Everyone 'round here dredges th' Berk."
+"Everyone 'round here dredges the Berk."

 "Some with more luck than others," Wales observed coolly.
 "Take the *Whitstable*, for example.
-The jellyfish they brought back came up in a boil just twenty kay northeast of you.
+The jellyfish they dredged came up in a boil just twenty kay northeast of you.
 If you'd known it was happening, they could have been yours."